mfhepp/gobox-power/README.md

 ## Ripple and Noice ##

 Below, please find measurements of the remaining ripple and noise.
-The output voltage shows practically no ripple (less than 20mV Peak-to-Peak), the input voltage very little (less than 66 mV Peak-to-Peak).
+The output voltage shows practically no ripple (less than 12mV Peak-to-Peak), the input voltage very little (ca. 66 mV Peak-to-Peak).

 The parameters of the measurement were as follows:
 Input voltage: 9V from a 9V block battery.